getify/You-Dont-Know-JS/async & performance/ch6.md

 Now, let's imagine that in the earlier snippet you had been worried about whether `n * factorial(n-1)` or `n *= factorial(--n)` runs faster.
 Maybe you even did a performance benchmark to try to figure out which was better.
 But you miss the fact that in the bigger context, the engine may not run either line of code because it may unroll the recursion!

-Speaking of `--`, `--n` vs `n--` is often cited as one of those places where you can optimize by choosing the `--n` version, since theoretically it requires less effort down at the assembly level of processing.
+Speaking of `--`, `--n` versus `n--` is often cited as one of those places where you can optimize by choosing the `--n` version, because theoretically it requires less effort down at the assembly level of processing.

 That sort of obsession is basically nonsense in modern JavaScript.
 That's the kind of thing you should be letting the engine take care of.
 You should write the code that makes the most sense.
 Compare these three `for` loops: